iam4x/isomorphic-flux-boilerplate/README.md

 * `$ npm run dev`

-Open your browser to `http://localhost:8080` and you will see the magic happens!
+Open your browser to `http://localhost:3002` and you will see the magic happens!
 Try to disable JavaScript in your browser, you will still be able to navigate between pages of the application.
 Enjoy the power of isomorphic applications!

+(Note: ports 3000-3002 are needed, you can change this with `$ PORT=3050 npm run dev` it will run on 3050-3052)

 ### Run tests